bicepjai/bicepjai.github.io/_posts/2017-08-22-tensorboard-on-gcloud.md

 I came across free gcloud instances while completing an assignment for the most awaited course of 2017: [CS231n](http://cs231n.stanford.edu/syllabus.html).
 I hosted the embeddings there for my friends to view and assess the quality of the embeddings.
 This system has worked well so far.

-I do have to mention tensorflow project [projector.tensorflow](http://projector.tensorflow.org/), on which I can load the meta files to gist and host the embeddings just as I describe in this post.
-However, I noticed tensorflow project handles 5,000-10,000 words well, but with 50,000 to 100,000 words it frequently crashes.
+I do have to mention tensorflow project [projector.tensorflow](http://projector.tensorflow.org/), on which one can load the meta files to gist and host the embeddings just as I intend describe in this post.
+However, I noticed tensorflow project handles 5,000-10,000 words well, but with 50,000 to 100,000 words it frequently crashes on the browser.
 The most anyone can view and process on tensorboard is 100000 words.

 ### Setting up gcloud instance: